Skip to content

 GPU Build Time

 Building the GPU image compiles Qiskit Aer from source with CUDA Thrust backend support.
-To target a different GPU architecture, set AER_CUDA_ARCH in the Dockerfile (e.g., 7.5 for Turing, 8.0 for Ampere).
+This takes a while.
+Make sure CUDA_ARCH matches your target GPU!

 Running Containers